-A student Health History Form is completed by parent/guardian and given to the School Nurse for review.
-The information provided is used to assist the School Nurse in providing appropriate health services to students during the school day and to prepare staff for any emergency situations that may arise.
+A student Health History is collected from the parent/guardian upon enrollment or when updating your student information in ParentVUE through online verification.
+If you as the parent/guardian indicate a health concern, the information is reviewed by the School Nurse.
+The information provided is used to assist the school Nurse in providing appropriate health services to students during the school day and to prepare staff for any emergency situations that may arise.

 State law requires written permission from a licensed health care provider and the parent/guardian before any medication, prescription or over-the-counter medication may be taken at school.
 If your child needs to take medication at school, please return a completed medication authorization form.